 DALLAS — Today in Aviation, Trans World Airlines (TWA), formed as Transcontinental & Western Air, emerged from its first bankruptcy in 1993.

 Once one of the world’s most iconic airlines, TWA had been struggling financially for a number of years.
 The Airline Deregulation Act of 1978 left TWA lagging behind, especially in the domestic market.

-In 1985, TWA was purchased by entrepreneur Carl Icahn.
+In 1985, entrepreneur Carl Icahn purchased TWA.
 Under his direction, many of the airline’s most profitable assets were sold off.
-This included its prized London Heathrow (LHR) routes, purchased by American Airlines (AA) for US$445m in 1991.
+This included its prized London Heathrow (LHR) routes, purchased by American Airlines (AA) for US$445 million in 1991.
 Losses continued, and its first bankruptcy was declared on January 31, 1992.

 Its creditors, who had bailed out the airline, now owned 55% of the company.
 One of these investors was Mr. Icahn.

 The Karabu Deal

 To recoup his money, Icahn developed the “Karabu deal.”
-This saw TWA tickets being sold to the Karabu Corp, a company he controlled, at a massive 45% discount.
+This saw TWA tickets being sold to Karabu Corp., a company he controlled, at a massive 45% discount.
 The deal cost the airline an estimated $150 million per year.
 This pushed TWA into its second bankruptcy on June 30, 1995.

-It emerged a few months later and for the first time in many years, the carrier announced a modest profit.
+It emerged a few months later, and for the first time in many years, the carrier announced a modest profit.
 Then tragedy struck with the loss of TWA Flight 800.
-All 230 on board were killed when a Boeing 747 bound for Paris (CDG) exploded off Long Island.
+All 230 souls on board were killed when a Boeing 747 bound for Paris (CDG) exploded off Long Island.